grimmpp/audiobox-for-kids/README.md

 Beside music and audio books which you own, I was interested in sound effects e.g. for the start sound or when a button gets pushed.
 Below you can find a list of links where I was able to find the one or other nice sound effect which answered my purpose.

 ## Animal Sounds
-I've created some little wooden figures with RFID tag on the back.
+I've created some little wooden figures with RFID Tag on the back.
 The corresponding sound files I've used you can find on the following listed page:
 * [Free Animal Sounds](https://freeanimalsounds.org/de/download-tierstimmen/)

 ## Sound Effects